vigour-io/now-fleet/README.md

 node_modules/.bin/now-fleet-deploy
 ```

 This script walks through all the services we depend on and dependencies of them recursively.
-Deploys them to now and gives us now url of root service (A).
+Deploys them to now and gives us now url of root service.

 ### Root Service Decision
 Deployment script should run on a service considering dependency tree.
 It can only walk down from top and can't discover dependants magically.
 If there is a service in the stack which is not a dependency of any other service, it won't be discovered and should be deployed separately.

+### Circular Dependency
+Circular dependencies are taken care at deployment time and all fine.
+A can depend on B and B can depend on A at the same time or while A depends on B and B depends on C; C can depend on A.

 ### Limitations
 Another version of root service can't be a dependency of any service in the tree.
 For example `serviceA@2.0.0` is deployment root and depends on, `serviceB@1.0.0` and `serviceC@2.0.0`.
 This schema allows service B or C can depending on `serviceA@2.0.0` but not on `serviceA@1.0.0`.